cronally/api_docs/source/index.md

     `hmac_256(base64_decode(API_SECRET), STRING_TO_SIGN)`

+    Base64-encode the result to create the signature:

+    `base64_encode(HMAC_256)`

-3. Add `X-Cron-Signature` HTTP header to the request containing the HMAC
+3. Add `X-Cron-Signature` HTTP header to the request containing the encoded HMAC

 <aside class="notice">
 You must replace <code>[API KEY]</code>, <code>[DATE_TIME]</code>, and <code>[SIGNATURE]</code> with your API Key, current date/time, and calculated HMAC signature, respectively.